adornjim/iqac-website/README.md

 # Internal Quality Assurance Cell (IQAC) Website

-A modern, responsive website for the Internal Quality Assurance Cell of Christ (Deemed to be University), Bangalore.
+A modern, responsive website for the Internal Quality Assurance Cell

 ## 🎯 About